simoninireland/verilisp/doc/implementation/subtypes.rst

 Unfortunately, the built-in :code:`subtypep` function for testing the sub-type relationship is slightly misbehaving for our purposes.
-Specifically it doesn't short-cut the evaluation of type tags for types that aren't compound, and this can cause some subtle problems.
+Specifically it doesn't always short-cut the evaluation of type tags for types that aren't compound, and this can cause some subtle problems.

 Rather than code-around these problems individually, Verilisp defines a new function that provides exactly the sub-typing relationships we